Floating Platte River in Michigan

 The Lower Platte River is inside of the Sleeping Bear Dunes National Lakeshore.
 You will need a parking pass to park at the beach or anywhere else inside the park.

-If you park on the side of the road without a pass your vehicle will likely be ticketed.
+If you park on the side of the road without a pass, your vehicle will likely be ticketed.

 Please note that there is a township park, Lake Township Park, at the end of the float that doesn’t accept National Park Passes for parking.
+You will need to pay for parking ($5) separately if you park in their lot.

 There are modern restrooms, picnic tables, and a boat launch at this park.